jleonard2099/LHG_Baseball/code-suggestions.md

 [ ] Integrate team file selection, stat file name functions
 - College BB already has "STATCONVERT" subroutine
+- Team file routines already in progress but not tested

 [ ] Review all file selection routines
 - Are they overly wordy?